CePeU/MarkdownToFoundry/README.md

 _It was scary stuff, but radically advanced.
 I mean, it was great, it didn’t work the way I needed it, but... it gave us ideas, took us in new directions.
 I mean, things we would have never...
 All my work is based on it._

-Thats when I searched for a way to import things into Foundry VTT to automate things and funny coincidence again I found a 2-3 month old newly released
+That’s when I searched for a way to import things into Foundry VTT to automate things and funny coincidence again I found a 2–3 month old newly released
 REST API module for Foundry VTT.
-Best of all the code was MIT AND the necessary relay server can be self hosted!
+Best of all the code was MIT AND the necessary relay server can be self-hosted!
 PERFECT!

 So I decided to do it on my own.
-I had never really done something bigger than a macro in JavaScript or even touched Typescript.
+I had never really done something bigger than a macro in JavaScript or even touched TypeScript.
 I learned tons about both doing this project.
-After all there is nothing better than to learn hands on a project.
-Still I would call this first release only a pretty stable BETA and my code surely is not elegant or exceptional - there is still much to do in that regards BUT it seems to work!
-I am also willing to allways listen :)
+After all there is nothing better than to learn hands-on a project.
+Still I would call this an early first release.
+It is pretty stable and there are at least 10 other things I want to improve upon also my code surely is not elegant or exceptional - there is still much to do in that regards BUT it seems to work!
+I am also willing to always listen :)

 So if you like this and I hope and I am pretty sure you will like it as a GM, keep both authors of the building blocks of this plugin in mind:

-Blotspot has a Kofi Link in her manifest.json (https://ko-fi.com/blotspot).
+Blotspot has a Ko-fi Link in her manifest.json (https://ko-fi.com/blotspot).
-ThreeHats has also a partreon find out more here (https://github.com/ThreeHats/foundryvtt-rest-api).
+ThreeHats has also a Patreon find out more here (https://github.com/ThreeHats/foundryvtt-rest-api).
 Also maybe give me a tip - once I figure out how to set that up - I think my age shows here.
-Gratefull for any tip how to do it.
+Grateful for any tip how to do it.

 I also tried to keep HTML export and Foundry upload as separated as possible and I improved a lot on flexibility I think.
-But one goal would be to even better separate the code to do this and keep it clean.
+But one goal would be to even better separate the code to do this and keep it better structured and clean.
 So you can use this also as a HTML exporter tool!
 Maybe I will also export a markdownToHTML version or merge that part of the code with blotspot.

-I also want to thank the discord members on the Obsidian plugin-dev channel!
+I also want to thank the Discord members on the Obsidian plugin-dev channel!
 @saberzero1
 @TyXaNuch
 @joethei
-@mnaoumov has been exceptionally kind and helpfull!!
+@mnaoumov has been exceptionally kind and helpful!!
 Thanks!!

 ## What it does

 1. Converts the Markdown content of a note to HTML (either selected text or entire document) using Obsidian's markdown renderer.
 It also gives the option to export to Foundry VTT.
 2. Cleans up the HTML from the clutter obsidian (naturally) adds
-   - Removes all atrributes from tags (a list of attributes to keep can be configured in the settings)
+   - Removes all attributes from tags (a list of attributes to keep can be configured in the settings)
    - Removes all classes (a list of classes to keep can be configured in the settings)
    - Can convert internal images into base64 strings
    - Removes empty paragraphs and divs (left overs from comment blocks, for example)
    - allows for export profiles
    - allows for HTML tag replacement
    - allows for HTML modification with regex expressions
-   - allows to save HTML export to files (windows only so far and not too well tested yet)
+   - allows to save HTML export to files (Windows only so far and not too well tested yet)
    - allows to add a footer and header section for the exported HTML (so you can add a body tag and "style.css" for the file export)
    - allows to add your own JavaScript code (macro) to manipulate and adjust the HTML
    - allows to upload as journal to Foundry VTT
    - also uploads pictures and fixes picture paths for Foundry VTT
    - allows to relinking exported journal entries according to the Obsidian links
    - (planned if possible: batch export and relinking of stale links if a page is deleted and reexported)
-   - (planned: make it linux compatible)
+   - (planned: make it Linux compatible)
    - (planned: make it macOS compatible? and look into how to make it usable on Android)

 > [!NOTE]